VarboxInternational/docs/model-urls.md

 #### Generate Url

 After you've done the above steps, generating a url for a model record will be done automatically when you'll be saving that model record.

-A new entry for the url will be stored inside the `urls` database table.
+A new entry for the url will be stored inside the `urls` table.

 ```php
 $model = YourModel::create([